Inventor Tips: How to update Your Snapshot views in your Presentation Files

 These isolated snapshots can still be used in .idw’s, but will not update when changes are made to the .ipn even if the drawing view in the .idw has associativity checked on!

 There isn’t a way to rebuild the link once it’s broken, but you can delete the old snapshot and just make a new one.
 The best practice is to keep the link between snapshots and the storyboard unbroken and make the changes you need via the process described above!

 IPN’s are great when they’re working, but it can be frustrating trying to understand why a particular view isn’t updating as you expected.
 So just keep your wits about you, and try and understand what is connected to what.
 In our case, snapshots have associative links to the .ipn storyboard and to the .idw.
 Hope you enjoy the Inventor tips that we’ve shared.

 For more learning, feel free to check out our full video on presentations files on our youtube channel:

 Looking for Advanced Training?

-Productivity Training is the best way to keep your team moving forward with online and in-house sessions offered monthly on advanced workflows.
-Productivity Training is part of KETIV Streamline; our most comprehensive support package.
+Productivity Training is the best way to keep your team moving forward with our on-demand sessions available for Support customers.